simketu/external-dns/docs/tutorials/plugin-provider.md

 # Plugin provider

 The Plugin provider is a provider that allows DNS providers to integrate with ExternalDNS via an HTTP interface.
 The Plugin provider implements the Provider interface but instead of implementing code specific to a provider, it implements and HTTP client that sends request to an HTTP API.
 The idea behind this is that providers can be implemented in a separate program that exposes an HTTP API that the Plugin provider can interact with.
-The ideal setup for providers is to run as sidecars of the ExternalDNS container, but this is not strictly a requirement.
+The ideal setup for providers is to run as sidecars of the ExternalDNS container and listen on localhost only, but this is not strictly a requirement even if we do not recommend other setups.

 ## Architectural diagram